 One theory of immune regulation involves homeostasis between T-helper 1 (Th1) and T-helper 2 (Th2) activity.

 Th1/Th2 dominance refers to the balance or imbalance between two subsets of T-helper cells, Th1 and Th2, which are crucial for immune system function.
 These cells help coordinate the immune response by producing different cytokines, and their dominance determines the type of immune response the body mounts.
-This hypothesis has major inconsistencies but it may have value for you!
+This hypothesis has major inconsistencies but it may have value for you.
+Read further to see if your symptoms match one of the 2 patterns.

 Symptoms of Th1 Dominance